 This Confident English lesson has been updated from its original in January 2016.

 In January 2016 I received an email from one of my students with the message, “Please help!
 Today my coworker told me I don’t sound friendly in English.
 I’m devasted.”

 What was surprising is my student felt she was kind and polite in English, especially at work.
 So what was the problem?

 Here’s the problem: the words, the expressions, the phrases that are kind in one language are not always kind in another.
 The language strategies we use to express politeness in one language aren’t the same in another.
 If we translate from one language directly into another, it doesn’t always work.

-- Be more successful in difficult conversations
+- Be more diplomatic in English

 Kind, polite English skills for daily life.

 Kind & Polite English Strategy 1: Use Modals

 Modals are those words you learned in your English classes such as: would, could, might, may.